notfoundry/turing.reflect/README.md

 turing.reflect relies on the [turing.lang](https://github.com/foundry27/turing.lang) library, which should also be placed in the *support* directory of your Turing interpreter

 ###How does it work?
-The first thing you'll need to do to get started with turing.reflect is copy the *reflect* folder to the upper-level *support* directory of your Turing interpreter (where the Turing program is located).
+The first thing you'll need to do to get started with turing.reflect after adding the necessary dependencies is copy the *reflect* folder to the upper-level *support* directory of your Turing interpreter (where the Turing program is located).
 The folder tree should look like *%turing directory%/support/reflect/*.
 Once that is complete, you can import turing.reflect into your project by inserting this line into a source file header
 > import "%oot/reflect/universe"